 3. Thimphu Craft Bazaar in Thimphu

-Shopping in Thimphu Craft Bazaar in Bhutan is a must-visit market for craft shopping.
+Shopping in the Thimphu Craft Bazaar in Bhutan is a must-visit market for craft shopping.
 You’ll find several local artisans beautifully crafting their handmade treasures.
 The craftsmen and the visitors talk about their product and happily buy it.

 This place has some intricately woven handicrafts, mostly hand-carved textiles, and wooden items that suit almost every taste.